 As the immigration queues build up the officials decide to waive this rule.
 They call us up one by one and scan our passports for us.
 In the baggage hall the handlers have totally ignored the screens telling us the carousel at which our luggage will arrive.
 They’ve decided to make life interesting by mixing up bags from the four arriving flights on all the belts.

-Despite the inauspicious beginnings it’s already obvious that Curaçao is very different again, from Bonaire and Aruba, with much more infra-structure and sophistication.
+Despite the inauspicious beginnings it’s already obvious that Curaçao is very different again, from Bonaire and Aruba, with much better infra-structure and, dare I say it, sophistication.
 It’s also much more Dutch.
-My boutique hotel is a picturesque converted town house by the sea in the Pietermaai district of the capital Willemstad.
+My boutique hotel is a picturesque converted town house, by the sea, in the Pietermaai district, of the capital Willemstad.
 I’m delighted to find it has an excellent restaurant, which serves possibly the best caipirinhas I have ever tasted.

 Willemstad, the capital of Curaçao, is a UNESCO heritage city, so I have high expectations.
-There are the clusters of the bright pastel painted Dutch colonial houses I have come to expect.
+There are clusters of bright pastel painted Dutch colonial houses.
 It’s most colourfully picturesque along the banks of the canal like opening which leads to the sea-water-lake-cum-harbour around which Willemstad is built.
 There’s a wobbling pedestrian pontoon bridge across this, which swings open with very little warning, to let boats through.
-A buzzer sounds, but it moves almost immediately, no flashing lights, resulting in hordes of running people, leaping across the steadily decreasing overlap, as the pontoon slides away.
+A buzzer sounds, but it moves almost immediately, no flashing lights, resulting in hordes of suddenly running people, leaping across the steadily decreasing overlap, as the pontoon slides away.
 I'm one of them.

 Pietermaai feels more authentic to me.
 The gabled buildings have not been over-restored and are generally more shabby chic.
 Some are so crumbly they have been rescued with hoardings and vibrant street art.
 There are plenty of murals.
 I spend the afternoon on a tiny man made ‘City Beach’ here.
 And I’ve sampled another good restaurant this evening.
 Really tasty Asian/Caribbean food.
 Really expensive too.